younesnd/younesnd/README.md

 ## About Me
-Hey, I’m ben Younes Nidhal.
-I'm from Tunisia and I'm a self-taught developer.
-I typically work with React and TypeScript within the Next.js framework .
+Hello, I'm Ben Younes Nidhal, a self-taught developer hailing from the vibrant country of Tunisia.
+My expertise lies in working with cutting-edge technologies, and I'm particularly adept at harnessing the power of React and TypeScript within the robust Next.js framework.
+Passionate about crafting seamless web experiences, I thrive on the challenges of modern web development and am dedicated to staying at the forefront of the ever-evolving tech landscape.

 ## My Tech Stack